 - Staff receives yearly training on Hazardous Waste management.

 Waste Management Recordkeeping

 - When waste products are removed from the office, a record in the form of a manifest or receipt must be obtained.
 (Self-contained systems are exempt)

-- Manifest must indicates each item that is removed from the business.
-Manifest that “group” items is not acceptable.
+- Manifest must indicate each item that is removed from the business.
+Manifest that “group” items are not acceptable.